An octane number is a measure of gasoline's ability to resist pre-ignition, also known as "knocking" or "pinging".

 Determining octane measurements involves a complex methodology.

-Portable octane analyzers (testing equipment) is available, but their use by the public is limited due to a cost range of 2-10 thousand dollars.
+Portable octane analyzers (testing equipment) are available, but their use by the public is limited due to the high cost, typically between $8,000 to $14,000.

 When fuel absorbs moisture the octane reading can dramatically decrease.

-Some people chose to purchase a higher level octane blend when purchasing E10 fuel - to prevent octane from reaching a dangerously low level if fuel contaminates.
+Many people choose to purchase a higher level octane blend when purchasing E10 fuel - to prevent octane from reaching a dangerously low level if fuel contaminates with water.

-To avoid wasting money on gas that will contaminate quickly always purchase high quality fuel, follow necessary precautions, and refill tank often.
+Always purchase high quality fuel, test for water and alcohol before purchase, follow necessary precautions, and refill tank often.

-Replacing fuel in your tank every 1-2 weeks will usually limit the occurence of PS and WC.
+Replacing fuel in your tank every 1-2 weeks will usually maintain the octane rating by limiting the occurence water absorption into gas tank.

 Running on gas with the appropriate octane rating will offer best performance and increase the useful life of the engine.